wso2/k8s-wso2is-operator/README.md

 kubectl apply -f https://raw.githubusercontent.com/wso2/k8s-wso2is-operator/main/artifacts/k8s-wso2is-operator.yaml
 ```

+Applying this will,
+- Create the namespaces required
+- Create the `ClusterRole` required for the operator
+- Create the `ServiceAccount` required for the operator
+- Create the `ClusterRoleBinding` required for connecting the `ServiceAccount` and `ClusterRole`
+- Create the `CustomResourceDefinition` required for the WSO2 IS deployment
+- Create the `CustomResourceDefinition` required for the Userstores
+- Create a `Deployment` using the operator image

 2. Apply the Wso2Is .yaml

 ```
 kubectl apply -k config/samples/04-azure-basic/overlay/dev
 ```
+Applying this will,
+- Create the `Ingress` resource
+- Create the `PersistentVolumeClaim` resource
+- Create the `Wso2Is` custom resource (using the ealier created CRD)

 3. Run the scenario tests by following instrutions within `/testbin/` directory
 4. Visit the specified hostname